pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ### <a id='identity-saml'></a>Use a SAML Identity Provider

-You can configure Tanzu Kubernetes Grid Integrated Edition so that Kubernetes authenticates users against a SAML identity provider.
-Before you configure a SAML identity provider, you must configure your identity provider to designate Tanzu Kubernetes Grid Integrated Edition as a service provider.
+You can configure {{  vars.product }} so that Kubernetes authenticates users against a SAML identity provider.
+Before you configure a SAML identity provider, you must configure your identity provider to designate {{  vars.product }} as a service provider.
 For information about how to configure Okta and Azure Active Directory, see the following topics:

 - [Configuring Okta as a SAML Identity Provider](./okta-sso-config.html)
 - [Configuring Azure Active Directory as a SAML Identity Provider](./azure-ad-sso-config.html)

-After you have configured your identity provider, enter information about the provider in Tanzu Kubernetes Grid Integrated Edition Management Console:
+After you have configured your identity provider, enter information about the provider in {{  vars.product }} Management Console:

 1. Select the **SAML Identity Provider** radio button.
 1. For **Provider Name**, enter a unique name you create for the Identity Provider.